HajarElMannani/alx-system_engineering-devops/0x19-postmortem/README.md

         Web and mobile apps became unusable—users couldn’t log in, retrieve data, or complete transactions.
         Over 5,000 error logs generated per minute.
         Customer support tickets increased by 300% in under an hour.
-    -Root Cause:
+   - Root Cause:
     A database connection limit was exceeded, causing all requests to fail.

 ## Timeline

    - 13:15 UTC - Deployment of a backend update.
 Everything looked fine.
 Confidence was high. ☀️
    - 13:17 UTC - Monitoring alerts detected a spike in 500 errors.
-    -13:20 UTC - Reports from users and internal teams confirmed that the system was completely down.
+   - 13:20 UTC - Reports from users and internal teams confirmed that the system was completely down.
-    -13:25 UTC - Engineers checked server logs—all errors pointed to database connection failures. so we assumed the database server had died. 💀
+   - 13:25 UTC - Engineers checked server logs—all errors pointed to database connection failures. so we assumed the database server had died. 💀
-    -13:30 UTC - Initial assumption: database server crashed.
+   - 13:30 UTC - Initial assumption: database server crashed.
 Investigation showed the database was up but rejecting connections.
-    -13:40 UTC - A deep dive into the latest code changes revealed that a new background job was opening connections but never closing them.
+   - 13:40 UTC - A deep dive into the latest code changes revealed that a new background job was opening connections but never closing them.
-    -13:45 UTC - Hotfix prepared to properly close connections.
+   - 13:45 UTC - Hotfix prepared to properly close connections.
-    -14:00 UTC - Fix deployed, and API requests gradually started succeeding.
+   - 14:00 UTC - Fix deployed, and API requests gradually started succeeding.
 Users stopped screaming. 🎉
-    -14:05 UTC - System fully operational again.
+   - 14:05 UTC - System fully operational again.

 ## Root Cause and Resolution
 - Root Cause: